jay-teaching/group-project-python/PROJECT_README.md

 ## Model and Features

 We use a logistic regression model as specified in the assignment.
 The model uses 11 features, including 2 additional features of contract type and payment method to improved predictive accuracy.
+These included:

+- Customer tenure in months
+- Monthly charges
+- Tech support subscription
+- Paperless billing preference
+- Contract length
+- Internet service type (3 mutually exclusive binary features)
+- Payment method (4 mutually exclusive binary features)

 ### Model Performance